-Weighted average number of equity shares is the number of equity shares issued during the year multiplied by the time weighting factor.
-The time weighting factor is the number of days for which the specific shares are outstanding as a proportion of total number of days during the year /
+Weighted average number of equity shares is the number of equity shares outstanding adjusted by the number of equity shares issued during the year multiplied by the time weighting factor.
+The time weighting factor is the number of days for which the specific shares are outstanding as a proportion of total number of days during the year / period.